(+44) 07538 094633 email@example.com

 Given the time for this course and the large topic and concepts; this was an excellent overview and refresher.
 It allowed me to hear concepts in a different approach

-Today, the scope of sustainability has shifted, it is very much a boardroom and executive level issue.
-Previously the greater percentage of a company’s value was linked directly to its tangible assets, now less than 20% relates to financial performance and physical assets.
+Two decades ago the greater percentage of a company’s value was linked directly to its tangible assets, now less than 20% can relates to financial performance and physical assets in some organisations.
 The rest reflects intangible assets such as brand, customer base, future market risk, intellectual property and whether a business has a ‘future fit’ business model aligned to responsible management & sustainable business practices.

 Is your Business ready for sustainability?
 Are you tasked with leading on sustainability matters?
 Uncertain where to focus your attention?
 Have you assessed your organisation’s strengths and weaknesses